stanfordjournalism/stanford-progj-2021/assignments/senate_compromisers.md

 PROPUBLICA_API_KEY=your_api_key
 ```

-If you have problems with this step, please refer to [Using environment variables to store secrets](../docs/python/using_env_vars_for_secrets.md) or reach out for help.
+If you have problems with this step, please refer to [Using environment variables to store secrets](/docs/python/using_env_vars_for_secrets.md) or reach out for help.

 ## Create a datakit project

 Create a new [DataKit](../docs/datakit.md) project named `Senate Compromisers`.
-The generated project (locally and on GitHub) should be `senate-compromisers`.
+This should produce a local directory and related GitHub project called `senate-compromisers`.

 ```
 cd ~/Desktop/code